New Yorkers For Children: Projects

-The Wrap to Rap is a holiday event where board members, friends of the NYFC, and teens of the community join together to wrap Christmas presents.
+The Wrap to Rap is a holiday event where board members, friends of the NYFC, and teens of the community join to wrap Christmas presents.
 The gifts go to children in foster care.
 The event serves as a community event to support the organizations efforts while allowing teens the opportunity to learn of the struggles of others and simultaneously getting them involved in volunteering for the community.